What's on at the Tinkerage

 Teacher: Anita Larkin

-BYO: safety goggles, gloves, and you must wear enclosed protective shoes to The Tinkerage..
+BYO: Safety goggles, gloves, and wear enclosed shoes.
+You must wear enclosed protective shoes.

-FREE for residents living in the Shellharbour council area. $40 fee applies for non-Shellharbour residents.
+The Tinkerage workshops are FREE for residents living in the Shellharbour City Council area.
+For non-Shellharbour residents $40 fee applies.

 To register contact Dunmore Revolve or The Tinkerage